Chenpi09/Trustiee-Extension/index.md

 Trustiee uses browser permissions like `host_permissions` to scan and summarize text content on web pages.
 This access is **used locally only** and never stored or sent elsewhere.

-## Contact

-If you have any questions about this privacy policy, contact us at: `your-email@example.com`